Jenma Natchathiram

-Jenma Natchathiram is a 2025 Indian Tamil-language supernatural horror thriller film written and directed by B. Manivarman, starring Taman Akshaan, Malvi Malhotra in the lead roles, alongside Maithreya, Raksha Cherin, Sivam, Arun Karthi, Kaali Venkat, Munishkanth, Vela Ramamoorthy, Thalaivasal Vijay, Santhana Bharathi, Yasar and others in pivotal roles.
+Jenma Natchathiram is a 2025 Indian Tamil-language supernatural horror thriller film written and directed by B. Manivarman, starring Taman Akshaan, Malvi Malhotra, Maithreya, Raksha Cherin in the lead roles, alongside Sivam, Arun Karthi, Kaali Venkat, Munishkanth, Vela Ramamoorthy, Thalaivasal Vijay, Santhana Bharathi and Yasar in pivotal roles.
 The film is produced by K. Subhashini under Amoham Studios and Whitelamp Pictures banners.
+The film was released to negative reviews.

+Plot

 The plot revolves around four friends.
 They are a married aspiring director, his friend with his girlfriend, and the director's wife, who is constantly having satanic dreams.
 One day they find a dying man who stole money from a politician for his daughter's surgery.

 Production

 After Oru Nodi (2024), director B. Manivarman was announced to reunite with Taman Akshaan in a supernatural horror thriller film, through a first-look poster in mid-May 2025.
 Malvi Malhotra made her Tamil debut through this film.
 The film is produced by K. Subhashini under Amoham Studios and Whitelamp Pictures banners, while the technical team consists of cinematographer KG, editor S. Guru Suriya, music composer Sanjay Manickam, art director SJ Ram and stunt choreographer Miracle Michael.
 The film's lead actor Thaman Kumar was rechristened as Taman Akshaan for the film.